google-deepmind/mujoco/doc/programming/simulation.rst

 The above template reflects a particular style of parallel processing.
 Instead of creating a large number of threads, one for each work item, and letting OpenMP distribute them among processors, we rely on manual scheduling.
-More precisely, we create as many threads as there are processors, and then within the ``worker`` function we distribute the work explicitly among threads (not shown here, but see :ref:`derivative.cc <saDerivative>` for an example).
+More precisely, we create as many threads as there are processors, and then within the ``worker`` function we distribute the work explicitly among threads.
 This approach is more efficient because the thread-specific mjData is large compared to the processor cache.

 We also use a shared mjModel for cache-efficiency.
 In some situations it may not be possible to use the same mjModel for all threads.
 One obvious reason is that mjModel may need to be modified within the thread function.
 Another reason